 Right next to the “T” is the Nelson House, one of the signature historic buildings that has survived since the time of the Siege:

 Yes, it's a survivor!

 Before the Siege will place heavy emphasis on both the military and civilian aspects of life with the British Army during the latter days of the American War for Independence.
-The forces under Cornwallis are confident but wary - a short time ago a French fleet of 26 ships showed up in the Chesapeake!
-We are keying the program around the actual daily events of 2nd and 3rd September as recorded in the 43rd and 80th Regiment Orderly Books, as well as diaries and journals of officers and people who were present at Yorktown.
+The forces under Cornwallis are confident but wary - a few weeks ago a French fleet of 26 ships showed up in the Chesapeake!
+We are keying the program around the actual daily events of September as recorded in the 43rd and 80th Regiment Orderly Books, as well as diaries and journals of officers and people who were present at Yorktown.

-The Nelson House will be the centerpiece of our activity as we present to the public a sample of what life was like in Yorktown in early September of 1781.
-The lower floor will be a hub of military activity as officers plan, soldiers report in, and civilians present themselves.
-Elsewhere in town, soldiers will camp, do picket duty, and work on fortifications, the Royal Artillery will prepare and do maintenance on the guns, the Royal Navy will continue to establish the waterfront defenses, artificers will repair arms and equipment, and the remaining Yorktown inhabitants and Loyalist refugees will do what they can to support the military effort.
+Main Street will be the centerpiece of our activity as we present to the public a sample of what life was like in Yorktown in late September of 1781.
+Officers will plan and co-ordinate the defences of Yorktown, soldiers will camp, do picket duty, drill, and patrols, the Royal Artillery will prepare and do maintenance on the guns, the Royal Navy will continue to establish the waterfront defenses and maintain communications with Gloucester, attached civilians will perform chores and duties which earn them their rations, artificers will repair arms and equipment, and the remaining Yorktown inhabitants and Loyalist refugees will do what they can to support the military effort.

-Before the Siege will be an excellent venue for units, small groups, and individuals who are strong on interpretation and have a solid grounding in the material and social culture of the American War for Independence.
+Before the Siege will be an excellent venue for military units, as well as groups and individuals who present civilian life, and who are strong on interpretation and have a solid grounding in the material and social culture of the American War for Independence.